 North Sumatra is the fourth biggest province after East Java, West Java, and Central Java.
-According to 2010 population census, the number of population in the province is 14,506,808 people.
+According to 2010 Census, the number of population in the province is 14,506,808 people.

 Many people live in villages - about 54.15 percent of total population.
-The rest, or 45.85 percent, live in suburbs area.
+The rest live in suburbs areas.

 Majority of people from Toba and Nias ethnics are Christians, while people from Mandailing dan Melayu ethnics are Muslims.

 Basically, Indonesian language is commonly used.
 In suburb areas, Chinese-descent people also use Hokkien language.
 In mountainous areas, Batak people use Batak language which is divided into four accents: Silindung, Samosir, Humbang and Toba.
-People of Nias ethnic uses their own language.
-Meanwhile, people living in western coastal areas use their own language.
+People of Nias ethnic have own language.

 In order to improve the pastoral work, Sumatra Island, which is so wide, was divided into several parts.
-The southern part became the Apostolic Prefecture of Bengkulu and then Apostolic Vicariate of Palembang in 1923.
-In the same year, Bangka-Belitung became the Apostolic Prefecture of Pangkalpinang.
-The Apostolic Prefecture of Sumatra, which became the Apostolic Vicariate of Padang in 1932, was entrusted to Capuchin priests.
+The southern part became the apostolic prefecture of Bengkulu and then apostolic vicariate of Palembang in 1923.
+In the same year, Bangka-Belitung became the apostolic prefecture of Pangkalpinang.
+The apostolic prefecture of Sumatra, which became the apostolic vicariate of Padang in 1932, was entrusted to Capuchin priests.
 They introduced Catholicism from western Sumatra to northern Sumatra.
 In 1931, a parish was established in Pematangsiantar.
-Meanwhile, in Tapanuli, the church of Balige became the first parish established by Father Sybrandus van Rossum.
+In Tapanuli, the church of Balige became the first parish established by Father Sybrandus van Rossum.
 The introduction of Catholicism was then spread over Samosir and Simalungun.
 In 1937, two parishes were established in Lintong Ni Huta and Sidikalang.
 The next year, a parish was established in Seribudolok.
 One year later, another parish was established in Onan Runggu.
 In 1940, two parishes respectively in Pangururan and Pakkat were established.

 Catholicism was also introduced in Nias Island.
 The first parish was established in 1939.

-Therefore, before the World War II, missioners had brought Catholicism to western and northern Sumatra.
-Seeing the rapid growth of the number of Catholics in northern Sumatra, the Apostolic Vicariate of Padang was then moved to Medan in 1941.
-Its name was also changed into the Apostolic Vicariate of Medan, which also covered Padang area.
+Before the World War II, missioners had brought Catholicism to western and northern Sumatra.
+Seeing the rapid growth of the number of Catholics in northern Sumatra, the apostolic vicariate of Padang was then moved to Medan in 1941.
+Its name was also changed into the apostolic vicariate of Medan, which also covered Padang area.

 During the occupation of Japanese troops, the missioners were sent to the concentration camp.
 Fortunately, lay leaders had been prepared by their priests for dealing with such situation.
 These lay leaders as well as catechists continued proclaiming the Good News even until 1950, when turmoil still remained.

-In 1952, the Apostolic Vicariate of Medan was divided into Medan and Padang.
-The Apostolic Vicariate of Padang was served by Xaverian priests from Parma, Italy.
-Meanwhile, the Apostolic Vicariate of Medan was served by Capuchin priests from the Netherlands, who were later supported by Capuchin priests from Germany.
+In 1952, the apostolic vicariate of Medan was divided into Medan and Padang.
+The apostolic vicariate of Padang was served by the Xaverian priests from Parma, Italy.
+Meanwhile, the apostolic vicariate of Medan was served by Capuchin priests from the Netherlands, who were later supported by Capuchin priests from Germany.
 These German priests were invited by Monsignor Brans.
 He then left for the Netherlands in 1955.
 Monsignor Ferrerius van den Hurk, OFMCap replaced him.

-In towns and cities, there are private cars, buses, public cars, motorbikes, bicycles, airplanes and trains.
+In towns and cities, there are private cars, buses, public buses, motorbikes, bicycles, airplanes and trains.
 In remote areas, many people still walk and ride on horses.
-Areas served by the Archdiocese of Medan can be reached by motorbikes and boats.
+Areas served by the archdiocese of Medan can be reached by motorbikes and boats.